 Writing pieces will be returned to booths by Monday.
-Creative writing comment sheet (available at the Fairgrounds Office) must accompany each entry.
-Entries will be judged on correct spelling, punctuation, grammar, organization, clarity, originality, and neatness.
+Creative writing comment sheet (available at

 3200.
 News Reports and Featured Editorials - Should Demonstrate Knowledge of Proper Newspaper Story Form

 3201.
 Poetry (Collection of 4 or More Poems) 3202.
 Short Story - Can be Based on Fact or Imagination